crosswalk-project/ios-extensions-crosswalk/README.md

 # Quickstart

 For hybrid developers, the easiest way to integrate Crosswalk extensions is using CocoaPods.
-You need to make sure you've already install the CocoaPods on your computer.
+You need to make sure you've already installed the CocoaPods on your computer.
 For the installation and usage of CocoaPods, please refer to: https://cocoapods.org/.

 Basically the only thing you need to do is to create a `Podfile` in your project directory, and add a line of pod dependency which you need to use: